aigamedev/scikit-neuralnetwork/README.rst

     > pip install scikit-neuralnetwork

 This will install a copy of ``Lasagne`` and other minor packages too as a dependency.
-We highly recommend you use a virtual environment for Python.
+We strongly suggest you use a `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ for Python.

 B) Pulling Repositories [Optional]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~